YttriLab/B-SOID/README.md

-# B-SOID: Behavioral-Segmentation of Open-Field in DeepLabCut
+# B-SOID: Behavioral segmentation of open field in DeepLabCut

+[DeepLabCut](https://github.com/AlexEMG/DeepLabCut)<sup>1,2</sup> has revolutionized the way behavioral scientists analyze data.
+The algorithm utilizes recent advances in computer vision and deep learning to automatically estimate 3D-poses.
+Interpreting the positions of an animal can be useful in studying behavior; however, it does not encompass the whole dynamic range of naturalistic behaviors.

-B-SOID ("B-side") is an unsupervised learning algorithm written in MATLAB that analyzes sub-second rodent behavior from a single bottom-up recording video-camera.
-Upon [DeepLabCut](https://github.com/AlexEMG/DeepLabCut)<sup>1,2</sup> extraction of the 6 body parts positions (snout, the 4 paws, and the base of the tial) of a rodent navigating an open environment, this algorithm performs t-Distributed Stochastic Neighbor Embedding (t-SNE<sup>4</sup>, MATLAB&copy;) of the 7 different time-varying signals to fit Gaussian Mixture Models<sup>5</sup>.
+Behavioral segmentation of open field in DeepLabCut, or B-SOID ("B-side"), is an unsupervised learning algorithm written in MATLAB that serves to discover behaviors that are not pre-defined by users.
+Our algorithm can segregate statistically different sub-second rodent behaviors with a single bottom-up perspective video-camera.
+Upon DeepLabCut extraction of the 6 body parts positions (snout, the 4 paws, and the base of the tial) outlining a rodent navigating an open environment, this algorithm performs t-Distributed Stochastic Neighbor Embedding (t-SNE<sup>4</sup>, MATLAB&copy;) of the 7 different time-varying signals to fit Gaussian Mixture Models<sup>5</sup>.
 The output agnostically separates statistically significant distributions in the 3-dimensional action space and are found to be correlated with different observable rodent behaviors.

-This approach can either allow users to build a behavioral classifier for automatically quantify changes in animal behavior, or allow users to build a different classifier that identifies interesting behaviors in experimental conditions.
-Although the Yttri lab has designed this algorithm for the primary purpose of automated detection of sub-second behaviors that control for between observer biases, the idea behind this is extremely flexible and expandable to multiple perspectives and other fields of study.
+This usage of this algorithm has been outlined below, and is extremely flexible in adapting to what the user wants.
+With the ever-blooming advances in ways to study an animal behavior, our algorithm builds on what has already been robustly tested, and integrates them to help advance scientific research, not to mention the flexibility behind this idea in aritificial intelligence.

 ## Installation